Identifying Causal Effects in Information Provision Experiments

 \addtocontents{toc}{ }

-How do people make important decisions?
-Information provision experiments have emerged as a powerful tool to answer this question, revealing how people choose what to study \citep{wiswallDeterminantsCollege15} or where to live \citep{bottan2022a} They are also a credible way to generate identifying variation more generally.
-For example, rather than experimentally manipulating actual returns to education, \citet{jensenPerceivedReturns10} provides information to shift beliefs about returns to education and observe how this affects schooling choices.
-Similarly, information about wages, home prices, or recession risk can generate variation in beliefs about these fundamentals without needing to change the fundamentals themselves \citep{jäger2023, armonaHomePrice19, rothHowExpectations20}.
+Information provision experiments have become a standard tool for studying the causal effects of beliefs \citep{wiswallDeterminantsCollege15, bottanChoosingYour22, jensenPerceivedReturns10}.
+But standard panel and two-stage least squares (TSLS) estimators systematically misrepresent average effects because they overweight individuals who update their beliefs the most.
+This matters because individuals whose beliefs most strongly affect their choices tend to update their beliefs the least, perhaps because they already sought out information before the experiment began.
+I propose a local linear slopes (LLS) estimator that weights all individuals equally.
+In five of six recent studies I reanalyze, LLS yields substantially larger estimates; in two cases the estimates more than double.

-In these experiments, researchers vary the information (\q{signal}) shown to participants.
-Then, they typically estimate the effect of beliefs on behavior using panel or two-stage least squares (TSLS) regressions.
-It is well known that these estimators target weighted averages of individual causal effects.\footnote{See the influential literature on TSLS following \citet{imbensIdentificationEstimation94}.
-Results of this flavor have also been specialized to a range of empirical settings.
-Difference-in-difference is a leading example \citep{sunEstimatingDynamic20, goodman-baconDifferenceindifferencesVariation21, callawayDifferenceinDifferencesMultiple21}. } In information provision experiments, these weights are proportional to the first-stage effect of information on beliefs.
-This creates a potential problem: strong dependence between belief updating and belief effects makes existing estimates substantially misrepresent average effects.
+This paper is about experiments that study the causal effects of beliefs: how beliefs affect behavior, policy preferences, and even other beliefs.
+In these experiments, researchers vary the information (\q{signal}) shown to participants, then estimate the effect of beliefs on behavior using panel or TSLS regressions.
+It is well known that such estimators target weighted averages of individual causal effects.\footnote{The weighted average interpretation of TSLS follows from \citet{imbensIdentificationEstimation94}.
+Similar results apply to difference-in-differences and other settings \citep{sunEstimatingDynamic20, goodman-baconDifferenceindifferencesVariation21, callawayDifferenceinDifferencesMultiple21}.} In information provision experiments, these weights are proportional to the first-stage effect of information on beliefs.

+Strong dependence between belief updating and belief effects makes panel and TSLS estimators substantially misrepresent average effects.
+When belief updating is negatively correlated with belief effects, standard panel or TSLS estimators can severely understate the average effect.
+The central empirical finding of this paper is that belief effects and belief updating are systematically negatively correlated: individuals whose beliefs most strongly affect their choices tend to update their beliefs least when provided new information.